1chimaruGin/Deep-Learning-Setup-Guide/CUDA_C++_start.md

 # CUDA programming with C++

-This Note is copy from [Mark Harris's *"An Even Easier Introduction to CUDA"*](https://developer.nvidia.com/blog/even-easier-introduction-cuda/#:~:text=CUDA%20C%2B%2B%20is%20just%20one,parallel%20threads%20running%20on%20GPUs.)
+This MarkDown file is copy from [Mark Harris's *"An Even Easier Introduction to CUDA"*](https://developer.nvidia.com/blog/even-easier-introduction-cuda/#:~:text=CUDA%20C%2B%2B%20is%20just%20one,parallel%20threads%20running%20on%20GPUs.)

 ## *Simple program in C++*